 Senior Consultant for Agribusiness

 Pat Whidden has had a forty-plus-year career in animal agriculture and companion/recreational animal-related agribusiness.
 His experience covers the range from "dirty boots" to board rooms.
 Within the feed industry, his responsibilities have included technical support, sales, marketing, training and development, sales management, business management, and executive leadership.
 Pat has been involved with and served on boards of directors and executive committees of various industry organizations.
 Over the years, he has acquired valuable skills that are applicable to helping clients capitalize on opportunities and/or solve problems.
 Former corporate employers include Landmark, Inc; Countrymark, Inc; U.S. Sugar Corporation; Tennessee Farmers Co-op.
-Pat studied Animal Science and Business at Ohio State University where he studied Animal Science in the Agri-Industries Program.
+Pat holds a Bachelor of Science degree from Ohio State University where he studied Animal Science in the Agri-Industries Program.

 Senior Consultant for Grain Processing/Ingredients

 Juliet Zavon is an independent consultant to the food and agribusiness industries.
 Her principal clients are U.S. and multi-national corporations, associations, and government agencies.
 She is fluent in French, Russian, and Spanish.
 Before establishing her consultancy, Juliet worked for Archer Daniels Midland Co. as Director of Venture Analysis International.
 Her early career included stints at the U.S. Foreign Agricultural Service and the State Department before joining Arthur D. Little, Inc., where she helped develop business strategies, analyze markets, and evaluate potential acquisitions in Europe and the U.S. for chemical, energy, and food companies.
 Juliet holds an undergraduate degree in Animal Science from Cornell University and an M.S. in Agronomy and Range Management from the University of California, Davis.
 She has taken courses in finance and accounting at Harvard.